mit-pdos/xv6-public/README.md

  ```c
  sz= PGSIZE
  ```
+`exec` func is used to replace current process with new one in the part of looping over every section in `proghdr` we need to allocate memory sothat we will force the program to start from second page i.e `sz=4096`

 2. Change `i=0` to `i=4096` in func `copyuvm` in `vm.c`
  ```c
  for (i = 4096; i < sz; i += PGSIZE)